René B. Azurin: Career

 Azurin is a member of the Philippine branch of International P.E.N.
 (Poets, Essayists, Novelists), the oldest literary and human rights organization in the world.

-Personal Circumstances
+Personal life

 René Azurin is the son of the Philippines’ former Minister of Health Dr. Jesus C. Azurin and former City Schools Superintendent of the Department of Education (Philippines) Dr. Edna B. Azurin.
 He is married to Ma.
 Carmela Claro, with whom he has a son, Mikah, and a daughter, Sarah.
 He has a granddaughter, Sophia.
 He lives in Manila.